-The first stabilizer measurement round is the encoding round, which creates the entangled logical qubit.
-In the absence of an error, the encoding results in a logical $|+\rangle$ state since the data qubits are initialized in $|+\rangle$ state.
-Measuring $|-\rangle$ logical state in the end, thus, indicates a logical error and the goal of a decoder is to predict such events.
+The first stabilizer measurement round is the encoding round, which creates an entangled logical qubit.
+In the absence of an error, the encoding results in a logical $|+\rangle$ state since the data qubits are initialized in a logical $|+\rangle$ state.
+Measuring a $|-\rangle$ logical state in the end thus indicates a logical error, and the goal of a decoder is to predict such events.

-To generate samples for training the RNNs, we first separate the X and Z syndromes, focusing only on the X syndromes.
-Next, we divide the X-syndrome measurements into separate time steps, corresponding to each syndrome extraction round.
-The training label represents the logical bit flip value, where 0 indicates that the logical state corresponding to the given syndromes remains unchanged, and 1 indicates that the logical state has flipped.
-The training, validation and testing samples were generated using noise probabilities between $p = 0.00001$ and $p = 0.01$, and 3 rounds of stabilizer measurement and reset.
+To generate samples for training the \ac{RNN}, we first separate the $X$ and $Z$ syndromes, focusing only on the $X$ syndromes.
+Next, we divide the $X$-syndrome measurements into separate time steps, corresponding to each syndrome extraction round.
+The training label represents the logical bit-flip value, where \num{0} indicates that the logical state corresponding to the given syndromes has remained unchanged, and 1 indicates that the logical state has flipped.
+The training, validation, and testing samples are generated using noise probabilities between $p = 0.00001$ and $p = 0.01$, along with 3 rounds of stabilizer measurement and then a reset.

-A key preprocessing step before feeding measurements to the decoder for analysis is to take the differences between consecutive measurement outcomes (for rounds $r>1$).
-When we use the term ``syndromes'' in this paper, we are referring to this difference between consecutive measurement outcomes of stabilizers.
-The syndromes, consequently, indicate the presence or absence, as well as the type, of errors that have occurred on the physical qubits.
-The neural network outputs a prediction of $0$ or $1$, representing the absence or presence of a logical error, respectively.
-The corresponding recovery operator is thus given by $(Z_L)^y$, where $y$ is the binary output of the RNN.
+A key preprocessing step before feeding measurements to the decoder for analysis is to take the differences between consecutive measurement outcomes.
+Syndromes indicate the presence or absence, as well as the type, of errors that have occurred to the physical qubits.
+The \ac{RNN} outputs a prediction of $0$ or $1$, representing the absence or presence of a logical error, respectively.
+The corresponding recovery operator is thus given by $(Z_L)^y$, where $y$ is the binary output of the \ac{RNN}.